Protect your loved ones from spiralling funeral costs

 A funeral plan also allows you to arrange your own ceremony instead of leaving this burden on your family.

-Lastly, the main advantage of a funeral plan is that it enables you to pay for your funeral by locking in today’s rate.
+The cost of a funeral has increased by 122% over the past 15 years, meaning the main advantage of a funeral plan is that it enables you to pay for your funeral by locking in today’s rate and avoid any further increases.

 Cost of funeral plans